 People are visual creatures.
-They can spend hours on Netflix and YouTube, but when it comes to reading news sites or blogs, they'll often get bored and click away after a minute or two.
+We can spend hours on Netflix and YouTube, but when it comes to reading news sites or blogs, we often get bored and click away after a minute or two.

 Clever internet marketers have taken notice, and have responded accordingly, shifting their strategy to focus on video content.

 Course creators have done the same.
 Online courses that include video (rather than just text and images), are higher value products and sell for more.

 Furthermore, they create a greater connection between you and your audience.